ImpressCMS/impresscms-module-smartobject/readme.txt

 How to install SmartObject
 ==========================

-SmartOvject is installed as a regular XOOPS/ImpressCMS module, which means you should copy the complete /smartobject folder into the /modules directory of your website.
+SmartObject is installed as a regular XOOPS/ImpressCMS module, which means you should copy the complete /smartobject folder into the /modules directory of your website.
 Then log in to your site as administrator, go to System Admin > Modules, look for the SmartObject icon in the list of uninstalled modules and click in the install icon.
 Follow the directions on the screen.
 Once the module is installed, you need to update the module to complete the installation.
 Go in System Admin > Modules > SmartObject and update the module.
 That's it !

 Implementing SmartObject Adsense feature on your site
 =====================================================